GreptimeTeam/greptimedb/CONTRIBUTING.md

 - Write tutorials or blog posts.
 Blog, speak about, or create tutorials about one of GreptimeDB's many features.
 Mention [@greptime](https://twitter.com/greptime) on Twitter and email info@greptime.com so we can give pointers and tips and help you spread the word by promoting your content on Greptime communication channels.
 - Improve the documentation.
 [Submit documentation](http://github.com/greptimeTeam/docs/) updates, enhancements, designs, or bug fixes, and fixing any spelling or grammar errors will be very much appreciated.
 - Present at meetups and conferences about your GreptimeDB projects.
 Your unique challenges and successes in building things with GreptimeDB can provide great speaking material.
 We'd love to review your talk abstract, so get in touch with us if you'd like some help!
-- Submit bug reports.
+- Submitting bug reports.
 To report a bug or a security issue, you can [open a new GitHub issue](https://github.com/GrepTimeTeam/greptimedb/issues/new).
 - Speak up feature requests.
 Send feedback is a great way for us to understand your different use cases of GreptimeDB better.
 If you want to share your experience with GreptimeDB, or if you want to discuss any ideas, you can start a discussion on [GitHub discussions](https://github.com/GreptimeTeam/greptimedb/discussions), chat with the Greptime team on [Slack](https://greptime.com/slack), or you can tweet [@greptime](https://twitter.com/greptime) on Twitter.

 ## Code of Conduct